1tomany/rich-bundle/README.md

 ```

 ### Create the command class
-Though the input class is used first, the command class is shared amongst the input and handler classes, so lets start by creating it first.
-In the `src/Account/Action/Command` directory, create a file named `CreateAccountCommand.php` and populate it with the following code:
+Though the input class is used first, the command class is shared amongst the input and handler classes, so lets start by creating it.
+Each command class must implement the `OneToMany\RichBundle\Contract\CommandInterface` interface.

+Create a file named `CreateAccountCommand.php` in the `src/Account/Action/Command` directory and populate it with the following code:

 ```php
 <?php